rinzler100/nodejs-mongo-auth/README.md

  - [x] Test authorized endpoint
  - [x] Encrypt passwords before storing in MongoDB
  - [x] Add roles to users.
+ - [x] Owner role that can assign roles to users via username and manage users.
  ---
- - [ ] Owner role that can assign roles to users via username and manage users.
  - [ ] Additional frontend pages, such as a user management page.
+ - [ ] Add a way to delete a users' account.
+ - [ ] Add a way to change a users' password.
+ - [ ] Token refresh on session verify?

 ## Quick Start Guide